XagnarX/reorg-tester/README.md

 ## How to run this repo on your machine

-- Clone the repo and `npm install`
+- Clone the repo and `yarn install`
-- Start both geth nodes with `npm start`
+- Start both geth nodes with `yarn start`
-- Run the tests with `npm test` which will trigger a reorg in node-2!
+- Run the tests with `yarn test` which will trigger a reorg in node-2!

 ```bash
 # Sample run